berkeley-stat159-f17/project-3-p2-ka-jo-ta/README.md

 - Figure out if we can make the output of the violin plots one big chunk, instead of scrolling through it

 - Add functions and tests for the functions (REQUIRED FOR THIS PROJECT) (we need to think about what we can do that would require testable functions)
+    * Use Travis to automatically run the tests

 - Check how often we see `close_to_home` and the covariances with other variables (add this to the end of the analysis notebook [?] or maybe to the model_fitting notebook [?])
     * Then decide if we should interact with `travel_time` as instrument